hchkaiban/CarRacingRL_DDQN/README.md

 ![Simulation_TrainingAndTestTracks](https://github.com/hchkaiban/CarRacingRL/blob/master/RLImitation/RL_IM_cp500.webm)

 # Result:
-Three challenging discreet actions were choosen in order to prove that the algorithm learns a meaningful way to synchronize them: strong braking, fast acceleration or free wheeling (no action).
+Three challenging discreet actions were chosen in order to prove that the algorithm learns a meaningful way to synchronize them: strong braking, fast acceleration or free wheeling (no action).
 As shown by the scatter plot and demo video, it manages to synchronize them with the steering policy: after some training time teh car drives at decent speed, both on training and random tracks, does not immobilize anymore and is able to recover most of the time from off-road situations.
 Longer training, more data and smoother discrete actions would keep improving the performances.

 Thanks to Jaara for the useful repo: https://github.com/jaara.